The Melania Jacket Is Selling for $850 on eBay

 One bid is up to $895.
-Another is going for $610 with three days left to make offers and someone already purchased the style for $500 off the site earlier this week.
+Another is going for $610 with three days left to make offers, and someone already purchased the style for $500 off the site earlier this week.

 The original jacket, which President Trump defended as a jab at the media, retailed for just $39.